 - There are oodles and oodles and oodles of these in the video game adaptation of Harry Potter and the Philosopher's Stone.
 They are all opened by casting the spell "Alohamora" on them, even though Alohamora is just supposed to pick locks.

-- Myst had a bookcase passage and a fireplace revolving door in the same room.
+- The game has a bookcase passage and a fireplace revolving door in the same room.

 - Fireplace elevators have become a sort of recognizable theme in the series, despite appearing only infrequently.
-Eventually Revelation gives you a fireplace and the option of entering; if you try, it toasts your hand instead.
+Eventually Revelation gives you a fireplace and the option of entering in Tomahna's kitchen; if you try, it toasts your hand instead.
+You can even increase the fire with a bellows lying inside.

 - The opening cinematic of Command & Conquer: Red Alert 3 features one of these.